peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal other,
         PeterO.Numbers.EContext ctx);

-Compares the values of this object and another object, imposing a total ordering on all possible values.
+Compares the values of this object and another object, imposing a total ordering on all possible values (ignoring their signs).
 In this method:

  * For objects with the same value, the one with the higher exponent has a greater "absolute value".